nirajp82/Redis/01_04_Hash_Command.md

 In Redis, a hash is a data structure that maps fields to values, similar to a dictionary or a map.
 Hashes in Redis are useful for representing objects or entities with multiple attributes, and they provide efficient ways to perform operations on these attributes.

+Only a single level is supported by hash so we cannot embed lists, sets or other structures within a hash (nested hashes).
+Each field is a direct key-value pair.

+It also allows to add or remove a field dynamically to an existing hash, you can use the HSET/HDEL command.

 Let's use the example of rate limiting to explain the mentioned hash commands:

 ```bash